ttranglinh/Active/docs/active_data_pipeline.md

 ## Phase 6 🔓 — Contact Stub Pre-fetch + On-Demand Email Enrichment
 **Timing:** Stub pre-fetch at pipeline time (weekly/quarterly) · Email enrichment real-time at unlock

-Model C splits contact data into two distinct operations with different cost profiles.
+Model splits contact data into two distinct operations with different cost profiles.
 Stubs are free and collected during the pipeline run.
 Emails are paid and only fetched when a user actively requests them.

 ---

 ### 6a — Contact Stub Pre-fetch (pipeline time, $0)

 Runs as part of the weekly/quarterly pipeline alongside company data ingestion.
-Target: top 200 AU tech startups by Signal Score — the companies users actually search for.
+Target: top 200 AU tech startups by Signal Score — the companies users actually search for (or that they are still truly operated).

 **Step 1 — Identify target companies**
 Select all companies where `signal_score > 40` AND `vc_backed = true` OR `employee_range >= '11-50'`.
 This scopes the scraping effort to companies worth prospecting, not every ABN in the database.